Chenilles-Network/chenilles-network.github.io/roadmap.md

 between multiple developers, within the limits of Amdahl’s Law), but will likely longer (due to various delays, sickness, vacations, etc.).
-On the other hand, given sufficient budget, some phases can be executed wholly in parallel with other phases by distinct developers (e.g. phases 6 to 8 vs other phases between 3 and 8).
+On the other hand, given sufficient budget, some phases can be executed wholly in parallel with other phases by distinct developers.
+We’ll add in every phase which other phases it depends on.

 ### User-Visible Functionality Milestones